Chloe is a Shih Tzu puppy in Columbus, GA, who needs her leg amputated and her wounds cared for from the severe neglect she has suffered.

-Knowing she had to do the right thing but having no idea how she was going to pay for it, Toni brought the pup, she now calls Chloe, to the Macon Road Veterinary Clinic.
+Knowing she had to do the right thing but having no idea how she was going to pay for it, Toni brought Chloe to the Macon Road Veterinary Clinic.

-The vet's exam revealed the extent of pain and neglect Chole suffered.
+The vet's exam revealed the extent of pain and neglect Chloe suffered.